-- [(15) One of the most efficient ways to address settlement fails is to require failing participants to be subject to a buy-in at the request of the receiving participant, whereby the securities which ought to be delivered must be bought in the market after the intended settlement date and delivered to the receiving participant.
-This Regulation should provide for uniform rules concerning certain aspects of the buy-in transaction for all transferable securities, moneymarket instruments, units in collective investment undertakings and emission allowances, such as the timing, notice period, pricing and penalties.
+(15)One of the most efficient ways to address settlement fails is to require failing participants to be subject to a compulsory enforcement of the original agreement.
+This Regulation should provide for uniform rules concerning certain aspects of the buy-in transaction for all transferable securities, money-market instruments, units in collective investment undertakings and emission allowances, such as the timing, pricing and penalties.
 These rules should be adapted to the specificities of different securities markets and transactions to avoid adversely impacting on the liquidity of different markets.
 These rules should be applied in such a manner that incentivises the settlement of transactions in all relevant financial instruments by their intended settlement date.
+The procedures and penalties related to settlement fails should be commensurate to the scale and seriousness of such fails whilst being scaled in such a way that maintains and protects liquidity of the relevant financial instruments.
+Cash penalties imposed on failing participants should be credited where possible to the non-failing beneficiaries as compensation and should not in any case become a source of revenue for the CSD or the settlement intermediaries.
+The buy-in shall be deemed to be not possible when due to the illiquidity of the financial instrument or the type of transaction concerned a buy-in is not feasible.
+This may in particular be the case of financial instruments that cannot be easily found in the market at the time of the execution of the buy-in or for certain short term repurchase agreements.
+In case of a chain of transactions multiple buy-ins should be avoided to the extent possible.

-The procedures and penalties related to settlement fails should be commensurate to the scale and seriousness of such fails whilst being scaled in such a way that maintains and protects liquidity of the relevant financial instruments.] - (16) As the main purpose of this Regulation is to introduce a number of legal obligations imposed directly on market operators consisting, inter alia, in the recording in book-entry form in a CSD of all transferable securities once such securities are traded on trading venues regulated by Directive 2004/39/EC or provided as collateral under the conditions of Directive 2002/47/EC and in the settling their obligations no later than on the second business day after trading takes place and as CSDs are responsible for the operation of securities settlement systems and the application of measures to provide timely settlement in the Union, it is essential to ensure that all CSDs are safe and sound and comply at all times with stringent organisational, conduct of business and prudential requirements established by this Regulation.
+(16) As the main purpose of this Regulation is to introduce a number of legal obligations imposed directly on market operators consisting, inter alia, in the recording in book-entry form in a CSD of all transferable securities once such securities are traded on trading venues regulated by Directive 2004/39/EC or provided as collateral under the conditions of Directive 2002/47/EC and in the settling their obligations no later than on the second business day after trading takes place and as CSDs are responsible for the operation of securities settlement systems and the application of measures to provide timely settlement in the Union, it is essential to ensure that all CSDs are safe and sound and comply at all times with stringent organisational, conduct of business and prudential requirements established by this Regulation.